 This page explains the levy, its purpose and administration costs.

-We are currently consulting on a more effective levy.
-Find out more and have your say.
+We recently consulted on a more effective levy.
+Find out more.

 What is the waste disposal levy?